wm97artsociety/Manierism-megabyte-rig-/README.md

 EMS Smart meter prototype with Json load logic & power bank file system

 ---
+# W-EMS HORSEPOWER

+✅ What the software actually does
+✔ It calculates real shaft horsepower
+Using standard mechanical physics:
+That is the same formula used in dynos, EV drivetrains, and industrial motors.
+✔ It uses real inputs
+When not in simulation mode, horsepower is derived from:
+Measured electrical power (AC smart meter)
+Measured RPM (encoder / tach)
+Measured torque or torque constant × measured current If those signals come from real sensors, the horsepower number is physically real.
+The battery + inverter + motor are what produce horsepower.
+The software only measures and converts.
+🔌 When the horsepower is 100% real
+The horsepower output is real when all 3 conditions are true:
+1️⃣ Real motor exists
+Electric motor connected to a load (wheel, shaft, generator, dyno, etc.)
+2️⃣ Real sensors are connected
+RPM sensor (encoder / hall / tach)
+Current sensor (or torque sensor)
+AC smart meter (for electrical verification)
+3️⃣ Simulation = OFF
+Copy code
+Python
+SIMULATION = False
+At that point:
+The numbers represent actual mechanical output
+If you put the motor on a dyno, the dyno will agree (within efficiency loss) 🧠 About the kilowatt JSON files
+The kW files do not create horsepower.
+They do this instead:
+Act as a power limit / authorization
+Cap how much electrical power is allowed to be used Prevent exceeding defined limits (like a governor) This is exactly how real EMS, VFDs, and EV controllers work.
+🐎 Concrete real-world example
+If your system is physically doing this:
+AC meter reads: 2400 W
+RPM sensor reads: 1800 RPM
+Torque (measured or calculated): 40 Nm
+Then:
+Copy code

+HP = (40 × 1800) / 7127 ≈ 10.1 HP
+That is real shaft horsepower.
+You could:
+Feel it
+Load it
+Measure it with a brake or dyno

+---

 # ⚡️ W-EMS Software Bio: The Digital Energy Conductor